Generic Name: timolol maleate

-USP 0.25% and 0.5%
+USP 0.25% AND 0.5%

-name is (-)-1-(tert-Butylamino)-3-[(4-morpholino-1,2,5-thiadiazol-3-yl)oxy]-2-propanol maleate (1:1) (salt).
-Timolol Maleate possesses an asymmetric carbon atom in its structure and is provided as the levo-isomer.
-The nominal optical rotation of Timolol Maleate is:
+Timolol maleate ophthalmic solution is a non-selective beta-adrenergic receptor blocking agent.
+Its chemical name is (-)-1-(tert-butylamino)-3-[(4-morpholino-1,2,5-thiadiazol-3-yl)oxy]-2-propanol maleate (1:1) (salt).
+Timolol maleate possesses an asymmetric carbon atom in its structure and is provided as the levo-isomer.
+The optical rotation of Timolol maleate is:

 Beta-adrenergic receptor blockade reduces cardiac output in both healthy subjects and patients with heart disease.
 In patients with severe impairment of myocardial function, beta-adrenergic receptor blockade may inhibit the stimulatory effect of the sympathetic nervous system necessary to maintain adequate cardiac function.